-To first order, three types of factors and processes limit the precision of GPS velocities.
+- To first order, three types of factors and processes limit the precision of GPS velocities.
 The first two categories are associated with raw data processing, such as antenna phase center, satellite orbit or atmospheric delay corrections (e.g., Tregoning and Watson 2009), and with the GPS station environment (e.g., monument stability or multipath; King and Watson, 2010).
 Most of these effects are difficult to assess and integrate individually in a detailed uncertainty analysis and are commonly treated as correlated noise in velocity uncertainty calculations (cf., Williams et al., 2003).
-The third category relates to post-processing analysis of the position time series, in particular reference frame definition (Argus et al., 1999), periodic signals (Blewitt and Lavallée, 2002), and position offsets due to equipment modifications, earthquakes, or undefined sources (Williams, 2003a; Gazeaux et al., 2013).
+The third category relates to post-processing analysis of the position time series, in particular reference frame definition (Argus et al., 1999), - 10 periodic signals (Blewitt and Lavallée, 2002), and position offsets due to equipment modifications, earthquakes, or undefined sources (Williams, 2003a; Gazeaux et al., 2013).

 The detection and correction of offsets in time series is investigated in numerous scientific domains, for example in biostatistics (Olshen et al., 2004), quantitative marketing (DeSarbo et al., 2007), image processing (Pham et al., 2000) or climate and meteorology (Beaulieu et al., 2008).
-In geodynamic GPS applications, failure to take offsets into account can have major consequences.
+In geodynamic GPS applications, failure to take offsets into account can

+- 15 have major consequences.
 For example, Thomas et al. (2011) estimated velocities of about 2.1 mm yr-1 lower than those of Argus et al., (2011), leading to very different interpretations of the data for estimating uplift rates in East Antarctica.
 Multiple automatic methods exist for offset detection in GPS position time series, but their reliability is limited.
-Gazeaux et al. (2013) argue that the manual detection method is more reliable and allows the detection of smaller offsets than automatic methods, albeit with a detection rate of ca. 50%.
+Gazeaux et al. (2013) created a detailed synthetic dataset, DOGEX, to test the capabilities of several commonly used detection methods.
+They argue that the manual detection method is more reliable and allows the detection of smaller offsets than automatic - 20 methods, albeit with a detection rate of ca. 50%.
 Consequently, Gazeaux et al., (2013) consider that geophysical interpretations of velocities smaller than ca. 1.0 mm yr-1 must be subject to particular caution, depending on the offset detection method employed.

 In this study, we estimate the potential precision of GPS velocities through a statistical analysis of synthetic position time series that are representative of standard GPS data.
-We focus on continuous time series with a daily sampling frequency (i.e., permanent rather than campaign mode) to test the effect of colored noise, periodic signals, and position offsets (with a new method for automatic offset detection).
+We focus on continuous time series with a daily sampling frequency (i.e.,

+- 25 permanent rather than campaign mode) to test the effect of colored noise, periodic signals, and position offsets (with a new method for automatic offset detection).
 The use of synthetic data allows a detailed analysis of the velocity estimations compared to the target ("true") velocities and of the specific contribution of each parameter that can be treated independently.
 On the contrary, such an analysis would not be possible with real GPS data in which the true value and role of each parameter cannot be fully deconvolved.
-The parameter range used in the synthetic data is representative of typical average data and excludes the potential effect of transient phenomenon, such as slow slip or postseismic events, or that of pluri-annual hydrological processes.
+The parameter range used in the synthetic data is representative of typical - 30 average data and excludes the potential effect of transient phenomenon, such as slow slip or postseismic events, or that of pluri-annual hydrological processes.
 The impact of such phenomenon is addressed in several recent studies (e.g. Altamimi et al., 2016; Chanard et al., 2018) and could be included in more detailed synthetic analyses beyond our present study.
-We illustrate our results with an application on a typical regional geodetic network in a context of low rate of deformation (the REseau NAtional GNSS Permanent, RENAG, France, RESIF (2017)).
+Our main objective is to quantify the importance of specific factors and to obtain an estimate of the possible bias according to the characteristics of the series.
+We chose to generate our own synthetic data set rather than using DOGEX from Gazeaux et al.